AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 Output logic
 ```

-The control logic starts the multiplication, keeps the multiplier active while it is running, and signals when the result is ready.
+The control logic starts the multiplication, keeps the multiplier active while it is running, and signals when the result is ready, these values will be stored in HI/LO register.

-The execution logic performs the shift-and-add multiplication process over multiple cycles.
+The execution logic performs the shifting and addition process over multiple cycles to manually create a multiplication operation.

 The output logic sends the upper 32 bits to HI and the lower 32 bits to LO when the multiplication is complete.